Timing performance simulation for 3D 4H-SiC detector: Detector and RASER

 The induced current is used as the input of readout electronics.
-The current induced by electron and hole moving is shown in Figure~\ref{fig3c}, and the amplitude after electronics is shown as pink line.
-The maximum drift distance of electron or hole is 50 $\mu m$ calculated by the column spacing subtract twice column radius, and the maximum drift time calculated by drift distance divided velocity is about 0.6 ns.
-This is consistent with the current simulation results.
+The~current induced by electron and hole moving is shown in Figure~\ref{fig3}c, and~the amplitude after electronics is shown as a pink line in Figure~\ref{fig3}d.
+The~maximum drift distance of the electron or the hole was 50~µm, which was calculated by the column spacing subtracted by twice the column radius, and~the maximum drift time calculated by the drift-distance-divided velocity was about 0.6~ns.
+This is consistent with the current simulation~results.